m30m/asus/README.md

 Note: As soon as the state of a device changes we check using our implemented rule engine the rules associated with or including that device and then re-evaluate the rules; firing(executing) the appropirate actions.

+### Automatic Sensor Streaming Inputs

+We allow the user to choose whether they want to enter the sensory inputs manualy on the sensor's corresponding web page, or they want the sensory input to switch to a valid state in randomly chosen time intervals to appropirately test for the robustness of the implemented rules and system performance.

+This is implemented in the user interface of all web pages corresponding to sensors, and is as simple as a click for the user/tester.

 ## Rule Engine